frankaemika/docs/source/control_parameters.rst

 .. note::

     :math:`{}^0T_{1}` is the transformation matrix which describes the position and orientation of `frame 1` in `frame 0`.
-A kinematic chain can be calculated like the following :math:`{}^0T_{2} = {}^0T_{1} * {}^1T_{2}`
+A kinematic chain can be calculated like the following:
+    :math:`{}^0T_{2} = {}^0T_{1} * {}^1T_{2}`